 Waterwise Aquatic Centre Program

-The Waterwise Aquatic Centre Program started in 2012 through a partnership between the Leisure Institute of Western Australia Aquatics (LIWA) and the Water Corporation.
-It recognises aquatic centres around Western Australia which commit to driving water efficiency.
+The Waterwise Aquatic Centre Program started in 2012 in partnership with the Leisure Institute of Western Australia Aquatics (LIWA).
+It recognises aquatic centres across Western Australia for their commitment to water efficiency and is free to join for centres seeking to improve water efficiency and work towards more sustainable goals.

 Platinum Waterwise Aquatic Centres